guymers/unifi/README.md

 This repo contains a Dockerized version of [Ubiqiti Network's](https://www.ubnt.com/) Unifi Controller.

-**Why bother?** Using Docker, you can stop worrying about version hassles and update notices for
-Unifi Controller, Java, _or_ your OS.
+**Why bother?** Using Docker, you can stop worrying about version hassles and update notices for Unifi Controller, Java, _or_ your OS.
 A Docker container wraps everything into one well-tested bundle.

 To install, a couple lines on the command-line starts the container.
 To upgrade, just stop the old container, and start up the new.
 It's really that simple.

-See the [Current Information](#Current-information) section for the latest versions.
+The latest version is Unifi Controller v8.1.127 [Change Log](https://community.ui.com/releases/UniFi-Network-Application-8-1-127/571d2218-216c-4769-a292-796cff379561)

 ## Setting up, Running, Stopping, Upgrading

 First, install Docker on the "Docker host" - the machine that will run the Docker and Unifi Controller software.
 Use any of the guides on the internet to install on your Docker host.
-For Windows, see the [Microsoft guide for installing Docker.](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers)

 Then use the following steps to set up the directories and start the Docker container running.

 ### Setting up directories